manticore-projects/fpng-java/README.md

 [Maven](#maven-artifacts) and [Gradle](#gradle-artifacts) artifacts are available, please see [below](#maven-artifacts).

-There are 5 projects included:
+There are 7 projects included:
 - `encoder` is a basis class for loading the native libraries, byte arrays and tests
 - `fpng` is the C++ source from [FPNG](https://github.com/richgel999/fpng) with an additional C wrapper
 - `fpng-java` is the Java Wrapper, depending on `fpng` and `JNA`
 - `fpnge` is the AVX optimized C++ source from [FPNGE](https://github.com/veluca93/fpnge) with an additional C wrapper
 - `fpnge-java` is the Java Wrapper, depending on `fpnge` and `JNA`
 - `benchmark` are optional JMH based performance tests
+- `maven-test` as a most simple Java project stub for testing the Maven dependencies and the Native Libs on various OS after publishing

 The following Gradle task will compile FPNG with `-O3 -march-native` and wrap it into a JAR via JNA.